Issues arise with State’s Covid support schemes for business

 Bank

-Staying with property, the paper says Kennedy Wilson more than doubled its money on the sale of Bank of Ireland’s headquarters on Baggot Street for $165million.
-It gained $85 million from the sales to Deka Immobilien, having acquired the property from Nama in 2014.
+Staying with property, the paper says Kennedy Wilson more than doubled its money on the sale of Bank of Ireland’s headquarters on Baggot Street for $165 million.
+It gained $85 million from the sale to Deka Immobilien.

 Stake